oracle-devrel/technology-engineering/data-platform/autonomous-database/autonomous-data-warehouse/README.md

     - Video about how to use Oracle Graph for the Modern Data Warehouse Workshop.

  - [How to Develop Graph Database Applications](https://www.youtube.com/watch?v=FI6C0d5pt7I)
-    - Learn how to architect a graph database application using graph database feature.
+    - Learn how to architect a graph database application using the graph database feature.

  - [Detecting Tax Fraud using Knowledge Graph of Citizens](https://youtu.be/c1TOeWKBmrk?si=9X06vw3gv3aj0K9L)
-    - In this session, we show you the example of a tax fraud.
+    - In this session, we show you an example of tax fraud.

  - [Financial Fraud Detection Using Graph Database](https://youtu.be/U1xc9kxMOwo?si=eVOiXlMKMTStZULR)
-    - In this session, learn how graph-based queries and graph algorithms can be run against large-scale graph data, and help organisations detect cyclic patterns which is the essential step towards identifying fraud.
+    - In this session, learn how graph-based queries and graph algorithms can be run against large-scale graph data, and help organizations detect cyclic patterns which is the essential step towards identifying fraud.

 # Useful Links